 - It offers the highest UK only jackpot prizes

 - You can win big despite not hitting the jackpot

 - Your losses to go to charity or fund art projects

-- There’s multiple ways to win, including the Lotto Raffles draw
+- There are multiple ways to win, including the Lotto Raffles draw

-Because the chances of winning the jackpot are over 1 in 100,000,000, the draw often sees rollovers taking the jackpot to astronomical proportions.
-Don’t let those odds put you off though; matching just two of the main numbers can land you a prize, and thousands of players every week enjoy non jackpot wins, often in excess of £300,000!
+Because the chances of winning the jackpot prize are over 1 in 100,000,000, the draw often sees rollovers taking the jackpot to astronomical proportions.
+Don’t let those odds put you off though; matching just two of the main numbers can land you a prize, and thousands of players every week enjoy non-jackpot wins, often in excess of £300,000!

 Play Euro Millions Because…

-- To have a shot at huge internationally networked jackpots
+- To have a shot at huge internationally networked jackpot prizes

 - To be automatically entered into the Millionaire Raffle